-Because of his personal and professional experiences, Mr. Lenz knows the value of skills development and that possessing a marketable skill set opens doors and future opportunities for our citizens that would ordinarily remained closed.
+Because of his personal and professional experiences, Mr. Lenz knows the value of skills development and that possessing a marketable skill set opens doors and future opportunities for our citizens that would ordinarily remain closed.
 As a young man, he was a lettered athlete and musician, held jobs that taught him the value of hard work, and believed in community involvement as evidenced by his participation in choirs, musical productions, and most notably, the boy scouts.
-In the boy scouts, he attained the rank of Eagle Scout and led his patrol in wilderness high adventure activities including a 145 mile canoe trip on the Pine and Manistee rivers and backing in the Rocky Mountains at Philmont Boy Scout Ranch.
+In the boy scouts, he attained the rank of Eagle Scout and led his patrol in wilderness high adventure activities including a 145 mile canoe trip on the Pine and Manistee rivers and backpacking in the Rocky Mountains at Philmont Boy Scout Ranch.
 He also led the winning patrol of the Klondike Derby in 1976.

 An honored veteran, he served his country in the U.S. Navy earning credentials in Basic Electricity and Electronics, Gunner’s Mate, and Gunner’s Mate Technician.
-He attained the rank of Petty Officer 2nd Class with military honors to include two humanitarian medals for his assistance in rescuing refugees off the coast of Vietnam and accommodations for nuclear weapons team training
+He attained the rank of Petty Officer 2nd Class with military honors to include two humanitarian medals for his assistance in rescuing refugees off the coast of Vietnam and accommodations for nuclear weapons team training.

 For his contributions to Bosch, Mark received the 2009 “Silver Star of Excellence” award and was inducted into the National Technical Honor Society (NTHS) Educator Hall of Fame for initiating developing Tennessee’s first Mechatronics program taught at TCAT Clarksville.